 - Born able-bodied, and able to see, hear and vocalize

 - Someone with two parents with college education

-None of these things required any effort on my part, and yet I would argue that each one of these things gives me some advantage in our society over anyone that is missing even one of these things.
+None of these things required any effort on my part.
+They make it very hard to appreciate or comprehend what it’s like to live without these personal traits.
+I would argue that each of the above gives me some advantage in our society over anyone that is missing even one of these things.
 This includes better odds of being chosen by someone with a similar background.
 All my life I’ve been aware through reminders from my parents and from just observing the realities we live in, that I have what feels like a very unfair advantage over the starting point for most other humans on this planet.
 Despite my being aware of it and feeling it’s not fair, it still comes to my advantage simply because that’s how our society operates.
 I don’t have to consciously take advantage of this for it to be of advantage to me.

 Unconscious bias and privilege plays out billions of times throughout crowded sidewalks all around the world.
 This summer in a crowded pedestrian zone in Barcelona, Our 13-year-old followed me as I walked into a sea of oncoming pedestrians where I demonstrated how I could alter the course of on-comers long before they reached me without ever making eye contact.
 People course-corrected to avoid a collision.
 They unconsciously changed course due to my trajectory and focus.